grpc/proposal/A28-xds-traffic-splitting-and-routing.md

         be evalulated).
 We may add support for this feature later, but the service owners need to be careful how they start using it, because the older clients will ignore it
-*   Must not have [case\_sensitive](https://github.com/envoyproxy/envoy/blob/v1.13.1/api/envoy/api/v2/route/route_components.proto#L410)
+*   Can have
-    set to false (OK to be unset, default value is true)
+    [case\_sensitive](https://github.com/envoyproxy/envoy/blob/v1.13.1/api/envoy/api/v2/route/route_components.proto#L410)
-    *   Setting this to false will cause a NACK
+    *   If the config explicitly sets case\_sensitive to false, the client will do case\_insensitive matches (e.g. "MyService/MyMethod" will match a route on "/myservice/mymethod").
+But note that the gRPC backend will still do case\_sensitive matches.

 The route’s [action
 field](https://github.com/envoyproxy/envoy/blob/v1.13.1/api/envoy/api/v2/route/route_components.proto#L181)